Health Benefits of Avocado

 - It an excellent blood sugar regulator and controls diabetes.

-The low carbohydrate content and sugar, a low glycemic Index as well as a fairly high dietary fiber content makes this possible.
+The low carbohydrate content and sugar, a low glycemic index as well as a fairly high dietary fibre content makes this possible.

 Avocado And Acne

-The fiber cleanses the body well and removes toxins further helping in eliminating acne.
+The fibre cleanses the body well and removes toxins further helping in eliminating acne.

 Avocado And Weight Loss

-Though avocado is high in fat, 2/3rd of this is the heart healthy mono unsaturated fats which controls overeating as it suppresses appetite.
-Avocado also lowers cholesterol thus aiding weight loss especially from the belly.
+Though avocado is high in fat, 2/3rd of this is the heart-healthy monounsaturated fats which control overeating as it suppresses appetite.
+Avocado also lowers cholesterol thus aiding weight loss, especially from the belly.

 The high potassium content also prevents fluid retention and reducing body fat and also converting the consumed food into energy and encouraging muscle growth.

 The L-carnitine amino acid's primary function is to metabolize body fat.
 Thus it promotes fat loss and weight loss.